Sebeka High School

 Sebeka High School is a public high school in Sebeka, Minnesota, United States serving grades 7–12.
 The high school is part of Sebeka Public School (Independent School District 820), and is contained within the same building as the elementary school.
 Sebeka's mascot is the Trojan.

 In addition to Sebeka, the school also serves the community of Nimrod.

 Academics

 Sebeka High School operates on an 8:17 am to 3:09 pm schedule.
 This includes 7 class periods and a break for lunch.

-Sebeka offers two Advanced Placement courses: AP U.S. History and AP Calculus.
+The school offers two Advanced Placement courses: AP U.S. History and AP Calculus.

 Extracurricular activities

 Sports

 Sebeka High School currently offers eleven sports, seven for boys (baseball, basketball, cross country, football, golf, track and field, and wrestling) and seven for girls (basketball, cheerleading, cross country, golf, softball, track and field, and volleyball).

 In many of these sports (cross country, football, wrestling, track and field, golf, and cheerleading), Sebeka is in a cooperative with Menahga High School known as United North Central (UNC).
 The colors of the combined teams are black and gold, and they are known as the Warriors.

 The Trojans' boys basketball team made its first ever trip to the state tournament in 2009.
 The team returned to the state tournament in 2010, and lost to Minnesota Transitions in the state championship game, 61–52.
 Three of the Trojans' five starters (Joey Cuperus, John Clark, and Alex Brockpahler) were named to the All-Tournament team.

 The Trojans' baseball team also advanced to the state tournament in 2010, the team's third such appearance.
 Sebeka advanced to the Class A title game for the first time in school history before losing to Eden Valley-Watkins, 7-4.